larvit/larvitfiles/README.md

 	}
 };

-const files	= await Files.list(options);
+const files	= await fileLib.list(options);
-console.log(files); // Array of objects with uuid, slugs, uuids and metadata, but NOT file data as values.
+console.log(files); // Array of objects with uuid, slugs and metadata, but NOT file data as values.
 ```

 And if several values should exist on a single metadata do this: